lamekrhwritingtest/lamekrhwritingtest.github.io/index.md

 Click the **Finish setup** button to complete your configuration.

 # Add a user account
-Now that our ownCloud server is configured, let's create a user.
+Now that our ownCloud server is configured, the next step is to create a user.

 Navigate to your server in a browser, and log in as an admin.